 "(There are) many aspects of space and space technology ... which can be helpful to all people as the United States proceeds with its peaceful program in space science and exploration," he wrote.
 "Every person has the opportunity to share through understanding in the adventures which lie ahead."

-And today — 60 years to the day that NASA began the first step of what would become an unimaginable array of new adventures — the administration is celebrating its accomplishments, remembering its losses, and looking forward to what bold pursuits in exploration lie ahead.
-To mark this occasion, we've gathered several photos highlighting a few of the incredible moments that dot NASA's short timeline.
+These days — more than six decades after NASA began the first step of what would become an unimaginable array of new adventures — the administration is celebrating its accomplishments, remembering its losses, and looking forward to what bold pursuits in exploration lie ahead.
+To mark the occasion, we've gathered several photos highlighting a few of the incredible moments that dot NASA's short timeline.

 Less than a year after astronaut Alan Shepard became the first American in flight during a 15-minute sub-orbital flight, John Glenn surpassed that feat by becoming the first to be launched into orbit.
 Over the course of nearly five hours, Glenn completed three orbits of Earth.